kspirov/mass-usb-comparator/README.md

-Mass USB Comparator
+# About the Mass USB Comparator

-# Purpose

-A lightweight self-contained local tool for various semi-automatic tasks performed on big group of similar USB  media, (hundreds or even thousands of devices).
-Includes backing up, wiping, comparing media peers.
+This is a lightweight self-contained local tool for various semi-automatic tasks performed on big group of similar USB  media, (hundreds or even thousands of devices).
+The tool supports backing up, wiping, comparing media peers.

 This is applicable for results from election voting machines, telemetry from industrial devices, data and metadata from smart cams.